Life on Earth

 Plants, soils and ecosystems

 Plants and the complex biological communities that inhabit soils interact with each other and respond to environmental changes.
-Research within the Soil and Ecosystem Ecology Laboratory studies these interactions and their consequences in natural and managed ecosystems, as well as how plants and algae respond to environmental stresses.
+Researchers on plants, soils and ecosystems study these interactions and their consequences in natural and managed ecosystems, as well as how plants and algae respond to environmental stresses.

 Find out more